 Three raised their hands, “And I need shooters!”

 Demetri smiled.
 The other two choices were easy.
 They were the second and third best shots in Russia.
 Demetri turned to the four that were not chosen.
 “You heard the criteria for choosing.
 I do not think less of you and if we were going someplace within Russia, some of you would be coming with me.
 It is your job to keep the President safe.
 We will be gone for five days.”

 “Let’s take the scoped M-16’s with 6 full magazines each and three additional boxes of twenty.
 1,440 rounds.
 If we shoot single shot on target that should be enough rounds.
 Everybody put on body armor.
-It’s going to be hot there so jungle fatigues is in order.”
+It’s going to be hot there, so jungle fatigues are in order.”

 Back at the town square.

 “The guns are here Poncho.”
 Brad shared.